Overview of Questions | Answers

 Lock Focus and Exposure

-The simplest method is to lock both, exposure and focus (although the manual speaks of focus only) is as follows: Press the shutter-release button down halfway.
+The simplest method to lock both, exposure and focus, is to press the shutter-release button down halfway.
 Then reframe the picture and press the shutter-release button completely to take the picture.

 Lock Exposure

-For locking exposure alone, you can use the "AE Lock" (automaticexposure lock) function.
-You can use it only if you assign it to one of the two function buttons Fn1 or Fn2.
+For locking exposure alone, you can use the "AE Lock" (automatic exposure lock) function.
+You can use it only if you assign it to one of the two function buttons Fn1 or Fn2 in the "Key Custom Options" menu.

 Lock Focus